Introduction to sociology (A)

 Sociology is a rather challenging discipline as it questions our taken-for-granted assumptions of social lives – the social realities we ‘know’ are usually not what they seem.
 This also makes studying sociology a transforming journey because it makes us see the world we have lived all our lives anew.
 To guide students in this journey, we make use of everyday experience and multi-media to nurture students’ critical thinking and the ability to apply theories in understanding everyday practices.
 We hope to make sociology relevant to students’ lives in this fast changing world.

 Course learning outcomes

-Upon completion of the course, you will be able to:
+On completing the course, students should be able to:

-- Demonstrate a basic understanding of what sociology is
+- Demonstrate a basic understanding of sociology.

-- Develop critical thinking in comprehending society
+- Develop critical thinking in understanding society.